-User reviews have been pretty good for this TV, with users praising the excellent picture quality and the sound quality.
+User reviews have been pretty good for this TV, with many praising the excellent picture quality and the sound quality.

-With over 68% positive reviews on Amazon, this TV makes an excellent buy if you are looking for a TV in a modest budget.
+With over 68% positive reviews on Amazon, this TV makes an excellent buy if you are looking for a TV on a modest budget.
 However, note that it doesn't support Bluetooth.

 With support for HDR formats like HDR10 Pro and HLG Pro, the LG 4K UHD LED Smart TV brings superior clarity to entertaining content.
 If you must know, only Netflix, YouTube, and Prime Video provide you with an access to HDR10 content in India.
 Other than that, this TV has a resolution of 3840 x 2160 pixels with a refresh rate of 50Hz.